daniel-whymark/whymark_dot_net/README.md

 - Less than 15Kb total size for both html+css.
 - Image fallback options to allow for smallest filesizes, using webp where supported.
-- Responsive layout (adjustments at 768px, 1024px, and 1200px).
+- Responsive layout with adjustments triggered at 768px, 1024px, and 1200px.
-- Light & Dark mode colour schemes
+- Automatic light & dark mode colour schemes.

 ## Config